-After retirement, an officer's vested DCSERP "account" is paid in three installments, with the first installment payable six months after an officer's retirement date, the second installment payable in January of the next year following the first installment, and the third installment payable in January of the year following the second installment mayable in January of the year following the second installment mayable in January of the year following the second installment payable in January of the year following the second installment payable in January of the year following the second installment payable in January of the year following the second installment payable in January of the year following the second installment payable in January of the year following the second installment payable in January of the year following the second installment payable in January of the year following the second installment payable in January of the year following the second installment payable in January of the year following the second installment payable in January of the year following the second installment payable in January of the year following the second installment payable in January of the year following the Second installment for the DCSERP and the DCSERP in connection with her promotion to Vice President and Chief Financial Officer.
+After retirement, an officer's vested DCSERP "account" is paid in three installments, with the first installment payable six months after an officer's retirement date, the second installment payable in January of the next year following the first installment, and the third installment payable in January of the year following the second installment.
+Messrs.
+Tiede, Coker, Tomaszewski and Saunders currently participate in this plan.
+Effective January 1, 2019, Mr. Fuller began participation in the DCSERP as described below.
+Effective March 1, 2019 Mrs. Albrecht began participating in the DCSERP in connection with her promotion to Vice President and Chief Financial Officer.
 Upon his retirement February 29, 2020, Mr. Tiede became eligible to begin receiving the installment payments as outlined above.

-Executive officers elected before January 1, 2008 participate in the DBSERP which, when combined with the tax-gualified Sonoco Pension Plan ("Pension Plan"), defined benefit restoration benefit (DB Restoration) and full Social Security benefits, equals 60% of the executive officer's final average cash earnings, assuming age 65 retirement with at least fifteen years of Company service.
+Executive officers elected before January 1, 2008 participate in the DBSERP which, when combined with the tax-qualified Sonoco Pension Plan ("Pension Plan"), defined benefit restoration benefit (DB Restoration) and full Social Security benefits, equals 60% of the executive officer's final average cash earnings, assuming age 65 retirement with at least fifteen years of Company service.
 The calculation excludes long-term compensation in any form.
 Officers elected before January 1, 2006, become fully vested in their DBSERP benefit upon the completion of five years service in the DBSERP.
 Officers elected after January 1, 2006, become fully vested in their DBSERP benefit upon completion of five years service in the DBSERP and attainment of age 55.
 In line with amendments to the Company's broad-based defined benefit retirement plans, no additional benefits accrue under the DBSERP after December 31, 2018.
 NEOs whose DBSERP benefit accruals were frozen effective December 31, 2018 began participating in the DCSERP effective January 1, 2019.